 Infrastructure Canada and the Windsor-Detroit Bridge Authority

-The WDBA is also responsible for project oversight during construction and operation of the new crossing.
-As the operator of the new bridge, the WDBA will set and collect all tolls.
+WDBA is also responsible for project oversight during construction and operation of the new crossing.
+As the operator of the new bridge, WDBA will set and collect all tolls.

-The WDBA is a not-for-profit Crown corporation that reports to Parliament through the Minister of Infrastructure and Communities.
-As such, the WDBA is wholly owned by the Government of Canada but is structured like a private company and operates independently from government.
+WDBA is a not-for-profit Crown corporation that reports to Parliament through the Minister of Infrastructure and Communities.
+As such, WDBA is wholly owned by the Government of Canada but is structured like a private company and operates independently from government.

-The WDBA is led by a President and Chief Executive Officer (CEO) and governed by a board of directors who are responsible for overseeing the business activities and other affairs of the WDBA.
-The board is comprised of up to nine members, including the President/CEO.
-The WDBA Board positions are appointed by the Governor in Council on the recommendation of the Minister of Infrastructure and Communities.
+WDBA is led by a President and Chief Executive Officer (CEO) and governed by a board of directors who are responsible for overseeing WDBA's business activities.
+The board is comprised of nine members, including the CEO.
+WDBA Board positions are appointed by the Governor in Council on the recommendation of the Minister of Infrastructure and Communities.

 Government of Canada's Role